CptSpaceToaster/CptsModdingLight/docs/SETUP_API.md

 4. Thats it ;)  Just Start your IDE and hit "Run-Client" (or whatever you named your Client RunConfig)

 The API methods **may** be inaccessible for now, but they can be implemented relativly easily.
+If you are able to access the API, please let me know, then I can update this guide!

 Message on the forums, and ask questions on
 IRC: irc.esper.net
 Room: #ColoredLightCore